 The annual report lists the following:

-The head of the animal may be submitted directly to an approved provincial laboratory by the producer, or the accredited veterinarian may collect brain samples for submission to either an approved provincial laboratory or to a CFIA district office to be sent to a CFIA laboratory (as part of the national scrapie surveillance program).
-The brain samples may be collected by an animal health technician or other veterinarian under the supervision of the accredited veterinarian however, the responsibility of the sample collection and submission remains with the accredited veterinarian.
-In all cases, the head (or the sample) should be chilled or frozen immediately.
-The owner must contact the laboratory or the accredited veterinarian must contact the CFIA district office in advance before submitting a head.
-The head must bear animal identification.
+The head (containing the brain and medial retropharyngeal lymph nodes) of the animal may be submitted directly to an approved laboratory by the producer, or the accredited veterinarian may collect brain and lymph node samples for submission to either an approved laboratory or to a CFIA district office to be sent to a CFIA laboratory (as part of the national scrapie surveillance program).
+The brain and lymph node samples may be collected by a trained third party under the supervision of the accredited veterinarian however, the responsibility of the sample collection and submission is always that of the accredited veterinarian.
+In all cases, the head (or the samples) should be chilled or frozen immediately.

 Specimens must meet the requirements specified in the diagnostic protocol approved by the CFIA, which guarantees the reliability and accuracy of the results.
 If an unsuitable specimen is received, the receiving laboratory is to notify the status assessor and accredited veterinarian responsible for the flock/herd.
 A follow-up of the details of the individual situation will be undertaken with the responsible accredited veterinarian or status assessor.
 If negligence on the part of the producer is identified as the cause, or this occurrence is repeated, then the program’s requirements are not considered to have been met and the flock/herd will be suspended.